rowanmiller/Demo-EF6Advanced/DemoScript.md

 * Run the app, edit a Department, and show the **__Transactions** table that was created in the database

 ### Demo 4: Unit Testing
-Most of the steps for this demo are completed in the **AdventureWorks.Tests* project (already included in the starting point code base)
+Most of the steps for this demo are completed in the **AdventureWorks.Tests** project (already included in the starting point code base)
 * Install the **Moq** NuGet package
+ * If you use Package Manager Console to install, make sure you select the test project to install it to
 * Open the **Controllers\DepartmentsControllerTests.cs** file and implenent the **IndexSortedByName** method as follows:
  * Code Snippet: CreateSomeUsefulTestData
  * `var set = new Mock<DbSet<Blog>>();`